logo elektroda

 📢 Listen (AI):

 Another interesting piece of equipment from the liquidation - an 868 MHz ISM modem.
-This time it's also badly battered, but maybe it's worth looking inside anyway?
-Already from the casing it is interesting - I don't see a power connector, there is only an Ethernet socket.
-Could we have POE here, or maybe someone just used the connector in their own way?
+Also badly battered this time, but perhaps worth a look inside anyway?
+Already from the casing it is interesting - I don't see a power connector, there is only an RJ45 socket.
+Could we have PoE here, or maybe someone just used the connector in their own way?

 We take a look inside.

-There are two boards inside - the motherboard and separately the RF module.
-The main board has a clearly visible separate power supply section and a separate digital section with display, switches and RS232 connection for the service technician.
+There are two boards inside - the main board and separately the RF module.
+The main board has a clearly visible separate power section and a separate digital section with display, switches and RS232 connector for the service technician.

 On the input we have status LEDs, and just behind them you can see the PTC protection thermistors.
 With the RJ45 connector actually goes the power and communication, a little further on we have a dual power section with voltage reduction inverters.